Elius Muhimbise has a dream:

 To produce capable and hardworking children with skills to become productive Ugandans.

 Universal Primary Education (UPE) aims to make the first 7 years of school free for everyone and was introduced in Uganda in 1997 – one of the first African countries to take this step.
 However, poor government funding has led to teacher absenteeism in many schools and payments are still required for uniforms, books, school meals and examination fees before children are allowed to attend.
-Studies of UPE have shown that although school enrolment and attendance has increased since it was introduced, the quality of education has declined overall.
+Studies of UPE have shown that school enrolment and attendance has increased since it was introduced, but the quality of education has declined overall.

-When money is tight, many Ugandan families prioritise the education of sons over daughters and many girls in poorer areas of the country become child brides.
+When money is tight, many Ugandan families prioritise the education of sons over daughters, and many girls in poorer areas of the country become child brides.